englekk/handbook-docs/Fuse/09 - Navigation.md

 - @(HierarchicalNavigation) – Navigates one level down in the hierarchy, i.e. the last page the user has @(GoBack:gone back) from.
 - @(DirectNavigation) – Does nothing.

+*Keep in mind that the `TargetNode` property must be set to the parent Panel which contains a Navigation behavior, not to the behavior itself.*

 > ### $(WhileCanGoForward)